SINAebrahimi99/Suricata-Home-Lab/README.md

 ## Set up Suricata

-after creating out machine and getting ip from our home router (in Bridged mod) now its time to intsall Suricata.
+after creating our machine and getting ip from our home router (in Bridged mod) now its time to install Suricata.

 to do that we use :
 ```bash